-Figure 10 The airspeed indicator.
+Figure 5.10 The airspeed indicator.

 The airspeed indicator is in the upper left corner of the instrument panel.
-It provides the instrument pilot with critical time-to-missed approach information and assures that the airspeed stays well above the stall.
 Modern airspeed indicators show knots on the outer scale and mph on the inner scale.

 There are three definitions of airspeed: